Rob Botterell

 Rob Botterell is a Canadian politician who is a member of the Green Party of British Columbia representing the riding of Saanich North and the Islands in the Legislative Assembly of British Columbia.
 He was first elected in 2024 succeeding retiring Green MLA Adam Olsen.
 Botterell's victory marked the first time in Canadian history, on either the provincial or federal levels, that a Green politician held a seat left open by a Green predecessor at a general election.

 Botterell is a retired lawyer who has represented First Nations governments, and previously worked for the provincial Ministry of Finance.

+On September 23, 2026, Botterall announced he would not run for re-election in the snap 2026 British Columbia general election.